ankitects/anki-manual/src/preferences.md

 **Show remaining card count during review**
 Disable this option to hide the card count at the bottom of the screen.

+**Show learning cards with larger steps before**
+Only shown when the 2.1 scheduler is enabled.
+Normally learning cards with a 1+ day delay are shown after normal reviews.
+If checked, Anki will show them before normal reviews instead.

 **Legacy timezone handling**
 Please see here:
 <https://faqs.ankiweb.net/timezone-handling-changes.html>